 - Students are to log all clinical clerkship times on the proper form.
-Extended sites are counted as on-site hours because they are supervised by SCNM faculty. - Forms not completed in entirety will not be accepted.
-Check dates, patient contact number, totals, and physician signatures/initials before turning in the form to the Clinical Coordinator - The supervising physician must sign all forms at the end of the quarter. - All forms must be submitted to the Clinical Coordinator by the deadline.
-(See documentation deadline policy noted above.) - Make-up forms must be attached and signed by both the supervising physician and make-up physician.
+Extended sites are counted as on-site hours because they are supervised by Sonoran University faculty. - Forms not completed in entirety will not be accepted.
+Check dates, patient contact number, totals, and provider signatures/initials before turning in the form to the Clinical Coordinator - The supervising provider must sign all forms at the end of the quarter. - All forms must be submitted to the Clinical Coordinator by the deadline.
+(See documentation deadline policy noted above.) - Make-up forms must be attached and signed by both the supervising provider and make-up provider.

-Patient Contact Logs
+(b) Patient Contact Logs